Feature Friday: 11 Hardshell RTT Setups on the 5th Gen 4Runner

 • Roof Rack: Prinsu full-length roof rack with Prinsu 1” Tent Mounting Feet

 I’ll tell you what got me all sorts of hot and excited was the Mt.
 Hood!
 It’s a tent that you can take down and put away in 15 seconds.
-After having a traditional rooftop tent this alone left my mind blown.
+After having a traditional rooftop tent, this alone left me mind-blown.
 Even better, I’d say that the mattress is as soft as sleeping on a box of kittens.

-The only drawback to this setup is if you’re much bigger than 6 feet tall you’ll feel a little cramped.
-I comfortably slept up there with me and my 80lb Pitbull.
-I’d definitely say that this sleeps a maximum of two people for the Medium Mt hood.
-Also, the storage capability is minimal as it gets its lady-like features of being slim and slender you’re not able to fit pillows or any sleeping amenities as it’s very tight in space.
+The only drawback to this setup is that if you’re much bigger than 6 feet tall, you’ll feel a little cramped.
+I comfortably slept up there with my 80-lb Pitbull.
+I’d definitely say that this sleeps a maximum of two people for the Medium Mt Hood.
+Also, the storage capacity is minimal, as it keeps its lady-like features of being slim and slender; you’re not able to fit pillows or any sleeping amenities, as it’s very tight for space.

 Unfortunately, it seems the Prinsu wasn’t built for rugged use.
 I’d really say it’s made for light duty.
-I had the rack fail on me on my last trip it broke on some soft roading that left me in a bind.
-I don’t believe the aluminum structures were built for a constant load year-round as it’s a softer metal.
-Don’t be fooled by its good looks it has its structural drawbacks that have left me needing a new rack.
+The rack failed on me during my last trip.
+It broke on some soft roading that left me in a bind.
+I don’t believe the aluminum structures were built to withstand a constant load year-round, since it’s a softer metal.
+Don’t be fooled by its good looks; it has its structural drawbacks that have left me needing a new rack.

 Devonte’ Jones (@Naughty_rnr) Go Free Spirit Recreation (GOFSR) Evo Tent 55”